ELECTION COUNTDOWN: 1 DAY TO GO

-Every day until the final week of the election campaign, we ask a business leader to say what policies would entice them to vote for a particular party.
+We have been asking a business leader each day to say what policies would entice them to vote for a particular party.